Kauai Travel Details January 7-10, 2008

 The knowledgeable staff is friendly and helpful and eager to help you make the most of your vacation.

-The big surprise at the Resort Quest Islander on the Beach (just outside Kappa) was that our garden view room would be called a partial ocean view anywhere else.
+We had a pleasant surprise at the Resort Quest Islander on the Beach – now the Aston Islander (TripAdvisor affiliate link) – near Kappa: Our garden view room would be called a partial ocean view anywhere else.
 Maybe we were upgraded.
 I don’t know, but it was great to be able to see the ocean from our room – especially since I wasn’t expecting it.

 Our room was very large, but a little worn – with a little updating this would be a much more expensive property.
 We had a small, but usable lanai, however, our room was west-facing so the afternoon sun made it pretty much unusable then.
 (It was wonderful in the morning though.)
 We were on the second floor and there are no elevators.
 (Another factor that keeps it from being a luxury property.)